 - Merging shortcuts for advanced users

-While I’m quite biased, the C++ Visual Studio community should consider IncrediBuild’s solution as a must-have.
-It addresses the painful issue of slow builds (which are very common for compiling in C++) and speeds up the entire development cycle by up to 30X faster!
-By distributing time-consuming tasks such as builds, tests, code analysis and more, across machines in the local network or public cloud, IncrediBuild reduces these tasks time by up to 90%.
-Additionally, the icing on the cake is that IncrediBuild’s solution includes a revolutionary build visualization tool that replaces the text output with a sleek intuitive graphical UI.
+While I’m quite biased, the C++ Visual Studio community should consider Incredibuild’s solution as a must-have.
+It addresses the painful issue of slow compilation time (which is very common for compiling in C++) and speeds up the entire development cycle by up to 30X faster!
+By distributing time-consuming tasks such as builds, tests, code analysis, and more, across machines in the local network or public cloud, Incredibuild reduces these tasks time by up to 90%.
+Additionally, the icing on the cake is that Incredibuild’s solution includes a revolutionary build visualization tool that replaces the text output with a sleek intuitive graphical UI.
 For a non-biased review, just check out Visual Studio’s article about it.

-At the end of the day, the above extensions are meant to make your life easier as C++ devs using Visual Studio.
-I found that the best way to learn if an extension is right for you is testing it out.
+At the end of the day, the above C++ extensions are meant to make your life easier as C++ devs using Visual Studio.
+I tried to present you with the best visual studio extensions c++.
+I found that the best way to learn if an extension is right for you is to test it out.
 If after a while, you can’t imagine life without it, it’s a keeper.